Have you ever heard of Mule Coins from the Philippines?

 In contrast with the 1918-S 5C and 1928-M 20C, the mule part of a 1944-S 50C is on its obverse.
 The PCGS article published last November 2019 provides good details on spotting the four differences between a regular 1944-S 50C and a mule 1944-S 50C with an obverse of 1907-1921 50C.

 The 1918-S 5C is rare and valuable, while the 1928-M 20C is more readily available due to its high mintage.
 The value of these coins can vary based on their condition.
-Check out the following links for references:
+Check out the following links for price references:

 For the 1944-S 50C mule price guide, from the book USPI, the value of AU53 is $20, and an MS65 is $70.
 Compared with the 1918-S 5C and 1928-M 20C, the 1944-S 50C mule is cheaper.